peterjc/thapbi-pict/docs/examples/fungal_mock/index.rst

 Fungal Mock Community ITS1 & 2
 ==============================

-Building on the :ref:`custom_database` example, here we consider mock communities of 19 fungal sequences (in both equal and staggered ratios), prepared with various protocols, and negative controls.
+Building on the :ref:`recycled_water` example, here we consider mock communities of 19 fungal sequences (in both equal and staggered ratios), prepared with various protocols, and negative controls.